kubestellar/kubestellar/docs/content/direct/packaging.md

 The script temporarily updates the local kubestellar controller-manager Helm chart to reference the kubestellar controller-manager container image that was loaded into the hosting cluster.
 Then the script invokes the Helm CLI to instantiate that chart in the hosting cluster, configured to apply to the WDS being set up.
 Then the script partially undoes its temporary modification of the kubestellar controller-manager Helm chart, using `git checkout --`.

 The script builds a local container image for the OCM transport controller from (a) local sources for the generic part and (b) the transport plugin in a ks/ocm-transport-plugin release identified by a literal version number in the script.
 This version is updated as part of tracking a ks/OTP release.
 Then the script loads this container image into the hosting cluster.
-Then the setup script invokes `scripts/deploy-transport-controller.sh` to
+Then the setup script invokes `scripts/deploy-transport-controller.sh`, which creates a Deployment object that runs the published transport controller image using a version that appears as a literal in the script and is manually updated in the process of reacting to a new ks/OTP release.

 ## Amalgamated graph